I’m just assuming.

 Alright, this was way cooler when I didn’t know Nike made it, but it’s still worth sharing, especially since a lot of you get to this little old blog of mine by searching for the “Every Baseball Hat Since 1950” infographic.
 “The United Countries of Baseball” shows fan allegiance by region.
 Because it uses 2007 numbers, the huge pockets of Phillies fans around the country are not accurately relfected, There should also be a Yankee presence in New Jersey and Florida among other corrections.
 What would you change?
 (Click to embiggen and see full map).

-I'm looking at you, CNN.
-"Dodgers File For Bankruptcy Protection” was flagged as Breaking News a few minutes ago on CNN.
+“Dodgers File For Bankruptcy Protection” was flagged as Breaking News a few minutes ago on CNN.
 Okay, so the filing technically is news, but we all knew it was coming.
-It’s like a train that started crashing 100 miles ago and just kept sliding down a large, slightly inclined hill … Continue reading The Dodgers Are Broke (and that news isn’t breaking).
+It’s like a train that started crashing 100 miles ago and just kept sliding down a large, slightly inclined hill until it bottomed out.
+We’re not exactly at bottom yet, but we’re close.

 Move the Dodgers back to Brooklyn?
 That would be breaking news.
 And also, awesome.